MichaelOmoniyi/alx-react/0x07-react_redux_action_creator_normalizr/README.md

-# 0x06.
-React Immutable
-# 0x05.
-React state
+# 0x07.
+React Redux action creator+normalizr
 In this project I continue my React learning, I learned:

 - Normalizr’s purpose and how to use it